BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 >
 > • ***Robustness***: MCM has more than 50 automated tests aiming to ensure that it works as expected, edge cases are handled, and errors are gracefully reported without halting the framework or game;
 >
 > • ***UI agnostic***: MCM was designed to be, first and foremost, a standalone configuration manager.
-This means that even if support for IMGUI were to be entirely removed, MCM would still function correctly
+This means that even if support for IMGUI were to be entirely removed, MCM would still function correctly;
 >
 > • ***Multiple profiles***: MCM has support for creating, saving, loading, and deleting multiple configuration profiles, which is useful for mod authors to separate their testing configurations while developing mods;
 >